rhiraldo/song2openlp/resources/himnos-vida-cristiana.md

 “Ven a dar tu cuenta a Dios:” Busca a Dios.

 ```
-CORO Busca a Dios, busca a Dios;
+Busca a Dios, busca a Dios;
 Entre tanto tengas tiempo, busca a Dios.
 Si te atreves a esperar,
 Dios la puerta cerrará,